msaintfelix/SageMaker_Recommender_Engine_/README.md

 	6. Recommend

-Now that we have identified our clusters, we can make recommendations based on weighted ratings from within each cluster.
+Now that we have identified our clusters, we can make recommendations to any user based on weighted ratings from within each cluster.